-\paragraph*{\DiskANN.} Recently, Subramanya \etal \cite{sdhkk-dfabp-19} (\DiskANN) presented results that seem to outperform existing techniques in practice. \DiskANN presents a rather interesting, but hard to analyze, construction of the \NN-graph.
-It starts with a random graph over the points, then queries all points for their nearest neighbors, performing an $A^*$-type search in the graph.
-The algorithm then adds some edges along the found solution to the graph.
-The algorithm prunes whenever a vertex degree exceeds a certain threshold.
+\paragraph*{\DiskANN.} Recently, Subramanya \etal~\cite{sdhkk-dfabp-19} (\DiskANN) presented results that seem to outperform existing techniques in practice. \DiskANN presents a rather interesting, but challenging to analyze, construction of the \NN-graph.
+It starts with a random graph over the points.
+In the cleaning stage, the algorithm randomly permutes the graph's vertices.
+For each vertex in the permutation, it computes its $k$ nearest-neighbors, performing an $A^*$-type search in the existing graph.
+The algorithm then adds edges from these $k$-nearest-neighbors to the query vertex, repeating this for all vertices in the permutation.
+The algorithm repeats this cleaning process twice.

+During this process, the algorithm prunes edges whenever a vertex $v$ outdegree exceeds a certain threshold $R$.
+The pruning for a vertex $v$, and its outgoing neighbors $\Gamma \subseteq \P$ in the graph, is done as follows.
+The algorithm repeatedly marks the closest point $u$ in $\Gamma$ to $v$.
+It then throws away all the points in $N$ that are ``sufficiently'' close to $u$ (including $u$ itself).
+It repeats this process till $\Gamma$ is exhausted, or $R$ points are marked.
+The algorithm then deletes all the outgoing unmarked edges from $v$ (i.e., only the marked neighbors survive).

 Somewhat related approaches used in practice include \Term{H{NS}W} \cite{my-erann-20}, and \Term{N{S}G} \cite{fxwc-fanns-19}.
 Indyk and Xu \cite{ix-wcppa-23} studied a variant of \DiskANN and provided theoretical analysis for its performance -- showing that it works well if the data is low-dimensional and of bounded spread.
 This slow preprocessing version performs a cleanup for each vertex in the graph separately, starting with the whole point set.
 They also showed a matching lower-bound showing that in the worst case, \DiskANN (with ``fast preprocessing'') needs linear query time.

 \paragraph*{To spread or not to spread?}